Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 So let's do that, and now we get "Initial value, Initial value" output (because we're changing copies of the data), but look we also got warnings...

-...but only on the `update_string` function so I am going to call Rust out for not picking up on the same problem in `update_example`.
+...but only on the `update_string` function so I am going to call Rust out for not picking up the same problem in `update_example`.

 Look, I did say _almost_ no surprises.